 Equip your customer service team with the right skills to respond.
 A badly written response or negative tone may do as much damage in a public forum – if not more – as not responding in the first place.
 All employees should be aware of your company’s mission statement and objectives.
 All levels of the business, from the boardroom down, should be engaged and positive.

 Ensure your customer service and marketing departments are communicating effectively.
 Empower your employees to make good decisions.
 Once they’re confident with their own judgement, you minimize risk.
 Technology is available to add layers of protection, if required.

 Great customer service looks the same on all channels.
 Customers want the same things: they want a swift response; they want you to be honest and acknowledge your mistakes; and they want a satisfactory outcome.

 Are you genuine?

-Train your staff to recognize genuine engagement: let them use their own natural tone of voice; their own words; and their name to ensure that personal touch.
-Placatory comments without substance, or using obvious cut and paste templates should be avoided.
-One engaging, conversational response addressing the customer’s concerns directly, offering an appropriate solution, is much better than going through the motions.
+Train your staff to recognize genuine engagement: let them use their own natural tone of voice, their own words, and their names to ensure that personal touch.
+Placatory comments without substance, or using obvious cut and paste templates, should be avoided.
+One engaging, conversational response addressing the customer’s concerns directly and offering an appropriate solution is much better than going through the motions.
 Reward colleagues who demonstrate the best you have to offer.

 A public apology and transparent ownership of mistakes show customers you care.
 However, you could set a precedent for every customer to demand the same outcome.
 You might even encourage unscrupulous people to make false complaints if you offer public compensation.
 If you need to have a conversation about sensitive data, let the customer know that you will contact them privately.
 Avoid pushing the initiative back on to them to complain again elsewhere, especially via a different channel.